Keerthana11289/gorilla-python-assessment/README.md

 Run `pylint <file>`

 ### Configuration
-CSV Employee Data: Place the file in data/employee_data.csv
+CSV Employee Data: Place the file in data\employee_data.csv

+### Demo
+Refer the demo vide to know how the application works gorilla-python-assessment\Demo\